Careers360 Logo

 • The number of seats available for the Defence category candidates shall be indicated in total for the specific course as per the seats available in the CAP for that course.

-• If the seat for Defence category candidates as per their prescribed reservation percentage within their respective reserved of general category comes out to be complete integer (no rounding off the fractional value is permissible) then only such seat shall be earmarked as reserved for that particular reserved or general category for Defence Category candidate and shall be allotted as per their merit.
+• If the seat for Defence category candidates as per their prescribed reservation percentage within their respective reserved or general category, comes out to be a complete integer (no rounding off the fractional value is permissible), then only such seat shall be earmarked as reserved for that particular reserved or general category for Defence Category candidates and shall be allotted as per their merit.

 • All other seats (except earmarked seats) available for Defence Category candidates for that course shall be allotted as per their merit from the combined list of all Defence Category Candidates.
-Provided that, not more than one seat shall be filled in from the same reserved category as per their merit.
-Provided further that, the candidate not considered for allotment due to the above provision, shall be considered for the allotment of seats from general seats for Defence Category as per their merit.
+Provided that not more than one seat shall be filled in from the same reserved category as per their merit.
+Provided further that the candidate not considered for allotment due to the above provision shall be considered for the allotment of seats from general seats for the Defence Category as per their merit.

-• After allotment of the seat to Defence Category Candidate a seat from that General or respective Backward Class Category and Defence Category shall be treated as utilised.
+• After allotment of the seat to a Defence Category Candidate, a seat from that General or respective Backwards Class Category and Defence Category shall be treated as utilised.

-• If in the seat matrix for any course, total available seats for Reserved or General category comes out to be less than two, then in such case, no seat shall be allotted to the Defence Category Candidate.
+• If in the seat matrix for any course, the total available seats for the Reserved or General category come out to be less than two, then in such case, no seat shall be allotted to the Defence Category Candidate.

 1. Seat for ladies